 Then you need to attach your bunting to some cotton wide bias tape with a double-fold.
 Cut the length of tape you want, making sure you leave some spare at the ends for tying on to where you are going to hang it.

-Leaving about a foot at each end of the tape, start to attach the bunting triangles by opening the fold in the tape, inserting the short unsewn side of one triangle into the fold, then folding the tape back down to cover the edge of material and sewing.
+Leaving about a foot at each end of the tape, start to attach the bunting triangles by opening the fold in the tape, inserting the short unsewn side of one triangle into the fold, then folding the tape back down to cover the edge of the material and sewing.
 Place the next triangle immediately next to the first one and repeat.
-Do this all the way along your tape.
+Do this all the way along with your tape.

 Voila!
-There you have your own home-made Easter bunting decoration to drape around the house!
+There you have your own homemade Easter bunting decoration to drape around the house!

 5. Invest in chocolate!

 Last and, most importantly, not least!
 Buy some good quality Chocolate from Irish artisan Chocolatiers and give to your friends and relations on Easter Sunday.
 A lovely touch for a homemade little gift could be as simple as placing four perfect handmade truffles in a little tissue lined box and wrapping it with a ribbon.